Speed Buggy: Legacy

 Speed Buggy would not be the last time Hanna-Barbera incorporated automobiles into animation.
 Both Wheelie and the Chopper Bunch and Wonder Wheels also featured cars that were able to talk and act like humans.
 Perlmutter grouped the three shows together, calling them a "trilogy".
 Wonderbug, an occasional live-action segment on ABC's The Krofft Supershow (1976-1978), featured three teenagers and a talking dune buggy and often drew comparisons to Speed Buggy and The Love Bug.
 Also compared to the show was Adult Swim's Mike Tyson Mysteries, with Rolling Stone's James Montgomery calling it an ode to classic cartoons like Speed Buggy, Scooby-Doo, and Captain Caveman and the Teen Angels.

 The characters in Speed Buggy would also be featured in a 1973 Milton Bradley board game, where players would race Speed Buggy and other buggies in a fictionalized version of Baja California.
-Speed Buggy would also make cameo appearances in later cartoons, including Johnny Bravo, My Life as a Teenage Robot, Invader Zim, Animaniacs, South Park, Harvey Birdman, Attorney at Law, and Futurama.
+Speed Buggy would also make cameo appearances in later cartoons, including Johnny Bravo, My Life as a Teenage Robot, Invader Zim, the 2020 Animaniacs series, South Park, Harvey Birdman, Attorney at Law, and Futurama.

 In 2018, an updated version of Speed Buggy appeared in the DC comic book The Flash/Speed Buggy Special.

 The characters make a brief cameo at the end of the second episode of Scooby-Doo and Guess Who?, which also is a crossover with The Funky Phantom.

 Speed Buggy and Tinker both appear in the HBO Max original series Jellystone! with Tinker voiced by Dana Snyder.

 The characters appeared in the 2021 CW special Scooby-Doo, Where Are You Now!